 The true cost of social media ads in 2024

-Chart: Social Media Ad Rates, 2021-2024, using 14-day trailing average CPM rates for Meta, TikTok, Twitter/X, and YouTube.
-Source: Gupta Media's Social Media CPM Tracker, where you can track and compare real-time and historic fluctuations in Social Media CPMs, including CPM rates for Instagram Reels, Instagram Stories, Google Discovery, Google Performance Max, Snapchat, and Pinterest.
+Chart: Social Media Ad Rates, 2021-2024, using 14-day trailing average CPM rates for Meta, TikTok, Snapchat, Spotify, and YouTube.
+Source: Gupta Media's Social Media CPM Tracker, where you can track and compare real-time and historic fluctuations in Social Media CPMs, including CPM rates for Instagram Reels, Instagram Stories, Google Discovery, Google Performance Max, and Pinterest.

-We examined CPM rates across eight platforms and tens of billions of ad impressions to deliver precise insights on exactly how and when CPM rates rise and fall over the course of the year.
-In a first-of-its-kind report, we break down the seasonal and year-over-year trends in social media ad costs—allowing marketing professionals to set benchmarks for their campaigns, plan budgets, unlock unexpected value, and anticipate seasonal cost fluctuations that can sidetrack your paid-media efforts during key parts of the year.
+We examined CPM rates across the top social media platforms and tens of billions of ad impressions to deliver precise insights on how and when CPM rates rise and fall over the course of the year.
+In our second annual report, we break down the seasonal and year-over-year trends in social media ad costs—allowing marketing professionals to set benchmarks for their campaigns, plan budgets, unlock unexpected value, and anticipate seasonal cost fluctuations that can sidetrack your paid-media efforts during key parts of the year.

 While CPM (cost per thousand impressions) is just one metric among many used to measure the cost of high-impact marketing performance, it’s a bellwether for both investors and advertisers to understand the relative values and costs associated with a platform.
-When a platform’s CPM rate tumbles—as it did for Facebook during the COVID lockdown in 2020—its revenue tends to fall as well.
+When a platform’s CPM rate tumbles—as it did for Twitter/X after being bought by Elon Musk in 2023, or as it did for Facebook during the COVID lockdown in 2020—its revenue tends to fall as well.
 And when CPM rates soar—as they typically do around Black Friday and Cyber Monday—marketers need to adjust the efficiency of their advertising in order to hit their goals.

 TABLE OF CONTENTS

-We examined CPM rates for Facebook, Instagram, TikTok, Twitter/X, and YouTube.
+This year, we mapped and analyzed seasonal variations in CPM rates for Facebook, Instagram, TikTok, Snapchat, and YouTube.
 For each platform, we present data-backed answers on questions including:

 - What are the most and least expensive days, weeks, and months of the year for social media CPMs?